Agrimonia procera: Distribution

 The native distribution of fragrant agrimony is thought to include almost all of Europe and South Africa, but none of the territory between.
 This strikingly disjunct distribution is highly unusual and could be due to transportation of the seeds by migrating wild birds or a more recent introduction by humans.
 In South Africa, however, it is considered native and is officially categorised as "least concern", although some sources, such as the citizen science website iNaturalist, describe it as invasive there.

 Uses

 Fragrant agrimony is palatable to livestock and occurs in grazed woodland, meadows and pastures.
 Like other species of agrimony, it is reported to have beneficial effects on the health of experimental animals and to reduce inflammation in cells in vitro.
 Chemicals under investigation include the bitter-tasting compound agrimoniin and various flavonoids.

-Despite having a bitter taste, agrimony is popular in herbal teas and is often touted as having health benefits in humans, although medical sources stress that evidence about efficacy and safety is generally lacking.
+Agrimony is often touted as having health benefits in humans, although medical sources stress that evidence about efficacy and safety is generally lacking.
 Claims about its use in the past may be exaggerated: the Roman author Celsus, who was influential in medicine for over a thousand years, only mentions agrimony as a possible cure for snake bites.

+With its bitter taste, agrimony is popular in herbal teas.
 Most advertisements for herbal teas specify common rather than fragrant agrimony, but it is not always clear that people have differentiated between the two.